Expenses may drop in retirement, but not as much as you might think.

 Obamacare may be an option for you, but that coverage has an uncertain future.
 For many would-be early retirees, affordable coverage is most likely to come from a former employer.

 A policy with low deductibles and copays that covers prescriptions, doctor visits, hospitalization, dental and vision will help keep out-of-pocket expenses as low as possible.

 Hinterhaus Productions/Getty Images

-Children, especially in their college years, are expensive.
-To retire with children who are still financially dependent, there needs to be enough savings to cover college expenses, says Don Cummings, a financial adviser with Blue Haven Capital LLC in Geneva, Illinois.
+Kids, especially in their college years, are expensive.
+To retire with children who are still financially dependent, there needs to be enough savings to cover college expenses, says Don Cummings, founder of fee-only investment management company Blue Haven Capital in Geneva, Illinois.

 “Are there children with special needs who may be living in the household or perhaps on their own who will continue to be an expense?” he asks.
 “What about parents with similar needs?”

-Paying debt from a retirement budget cuts into what you can spend in retirement on doing the fun things that you’ve waited years to do, not to mention paying for necessary items such as utilities, taxes, food and home maintenance.
+Paying debt in retirement cuts into what you can spend on doing the fun things you’ve waited years to do, not to mention paying for necessary items such as utilities, taxes, food and home maintenance.

 “My guidelines for early retirement include asking clients first whether their home is paid off,” says Curtis Chambers, a financial adviser with Chambers Financial Group in Clearwater, Florida.
 “If it is not, then retirement is not on the radar screen.
 Second, do they have debt?
 If they have debt, they are probably not ready to retire.”

-One gauge of whether or not you are ready to retire is the amount you have saved as a multiple of your income.
-According to Fidelity Investments, you should have saved at least 8 times your pre-retirement income by age 67 to ensure a secure retirement.
-If you want to retire earlier than that, you should probably shoot for more.
+One gauge of whether you are ready to retire is the amount you have saved as a multiple of your income.
+According to Fidelity Investments, you should save at least 10 times your pre-retirement income by age 67 to ensure a secure retirement.
+If you want to retire earlier than that, you should probably aim for more.